The Elizabeth Simpson Award

 The Overall Winning Society is not eligible to submit an entry for the year immediately following their win.

-Societies may submit their entry either electronically or in paper format along with a completed entry form to the FFHS Administrator.
+Societies may submit their entry either electronically or in paper format along with a completed entry form to the FFHS Awards Officer.
 A contact email address is required to acknowledge receipt.

 Judging will be within the following three categories, subject to their being at least 10 entries in a category.